It’s Earth Science Week (October 13-19)

 Those Famous Teeth

-The sabertooths had exceedingly long upper canines, those saber-like fangs that we all recognize.
-These teeth were used for stabbing and slicing.
+The sabertooths had extraordinarily long upper canines, which gave them their distinctive saber-like appearance.
+These teeth were used for stabbing and slicing prey.

 Same Size as Today’s Lion, But a Very Different Hunter